GQuinteroP/GNS/README.md

 # GNS (Georeferenced Noise Sensor)

 A low-cost Georeferenced Noise Sensor (GNS) based on an ARM32 microcontroller and a digital MEMS microphone.
+The device is designed to perform georeferenced noise measurements of Leq, LAeq or Third Octave Bands for a frequency rango between 63 Hz - 10 kHz.
+The integration time, ponderation filter, sampling time, can be configured in config.ini file within the MicroSD.

-The main components are:
+The main components of the Hardware of the GNS are:

 - STM32F411RE: Microcontroller with evaluation board.
 - SPH0645LM4H-B: Digital MEMS microphone with evaluation board.